cmeiklejohn/cmeiklejohn.github.io/_posts/2013-06-11-distributed-data-structures.markdown

 Finally, we can prove that the merge operation monotonically advances the data structure, by again comparing the pre- and post-merged data structures.
-Since our comparsion function operates over natual numbers, using the less than or equal to operator, we can simply destructure the merge operation, and apply a lemma showing that max and less than or equal to, preserve partial ordering.
+Since our comparison function operates over natual numbers, using the less than or equal to operator, we can simply destructure the merge operation, and apply a lemma showing that max and less than or equal to, preserve partial ordering.